ActuallyTrue/BoomBot/Mushroom Stewdios_BoomBot_readme.txt

 I implemented a lot of prefabs that were included in the asset pack that we used (Snaps Art HD | Buried Memories Volume 2: Serekh: https://assetstore.unity.com/packages/templates/packs/snaps-art-hd-buried-memories-volume-2-serekh-145780) to build the levels.
 I also worked on the sliding doors, where if either the player or a box sits on a red button, the door will slide open (in /scripts/OpenDoorButton.cs, /scripts/ActivateButton.cs, /scripts/CanActivateButton.cs), and I made the animator for the door.
 I also made the death condition when the player falls into the lava in the second (in /scripts/Lava.cs and /scripts/CanDieInLava.cs).

+# Daniel Otaigbe

+I was in charge of the player controller and camera.

+For the player controller I created: Character.cs (a parent class to base state machines off of), Trigger.cs (to help with state changes), and everything in /scripts/StateMachines.
+StatePlayerController contains utilities for moving the player while everything in /scripts/StateMachines/PlayerStateMachine/Player States contains scripts that has logic for specific character states (like Idle or Jumping).
+I used the Jammo-Character as well as animations imported from mixamo to model and animate the character.
+I used the unity add-on Cinemachine to setup the camera.
+I used Rewired to make the game work with both controllers and mouse and keyboard.
+I created GameEnder.cs to end the game and send the player back to the title screen at the end of the level.
+I also made small edits and bug fixes to: ActivateButton.cs, OpenDoorButton.cs, EnemyAI.cs, health.cs, Lava.cs, and pause.cs